awsdocs/aws-elemental-mediaconvert-user-guide/doc_source/cbr-vbr-qvbr.md

 ## Guidelines for using quality\-defined variable bitrate mode<a name="qvbr-guidelines"></a>

-When you use QVBR, you specify the quality level for your output and the maximum peak bit rate\.
+When you use QVBR, you can specify the quality level for your output and the maximum peak bit rate\.
 For reasonable values of those settings, the encoder chooses how many bits to use for each part of the video\.
 When you apply the same settings to several assets, your job outputs for simpler assets \(such as cartoons\) have smaller file sizes than your outputs for visually complex assets \(such as high\-motion sports with brightly dressed crowds in the background\)\.

 This section provides information about the QVBR settings\.
 The following table provides a set of recommended values to get started with\.
 Specify your values for these settings when you create your outputs, as described in [Setting up a job](setting-up-a-job.md)\.
 For more information about each setting, choose a topic from the list that follows the table\.